Shape Selection Tool

 The tool options of this menu are quite involved, and separated over 3 tabs.

-Geometry is the most basic tab.
+Geometry is the first section.
 It allows you to precisely set the x, y, width and height.

 - Anchor Lock